9.1.2.2 - Minitab: Difference Between 2 Independent Proportions

 Step 5:

-There is evidence that in the population the proportion of World Campus students who have children is different from the proportion of University Park students who have children.
+There is convincing evidence that in the population the proportion of World Campus students who have children is different from the proportion of University Park students who have children.